-The IPA received comments on these possible approaches and how the IPA could ensure that in conducting procurement events it complies with Section 1-75(h) of the IPA Act and Part 1200.220 of Title 83 of the Illinois Administrative Code.
+In this draft Plan theThe IPA welcomesreceived comments on these possible approaches and how the IPA cancould ensure that in conducting procurement events it complies with Section 1-75(h) of the IPA Act and Part 1200.220 of Title 83 of the Illinois Administrative Code.
 Based on these comments and upon further reflection, the IPA recommends that the approach used in the 2014 procurement events be implemented to support the procurement events recommended in this Plan.
 That is maintaining the condition in the utility pre-bid letter of credit allowing the utility to draw if the Supplier Fees are not paid by a date certain.
 Likewise, as used in the 2014 procurement events, having an agreement between the IPA and the utility on how funds would flow back to the IPA for payment of the Supplier Fees.